 Extended Day Program Activity Counselor

-Rowland Hall is an independent school in Salt Lake City serving over 935 students in preschool through twelfth grade.
+Rowland Hall is an independent school in Salt Lake City serving 1030 students in preschool through twelfth grade.
 Driven by our vision of inspiring students who make a difference, Rowland Hall sets the standard for teaching and learning excellence in a warm, inclusive environment where students form meaningful relationships that cultivate confidence and self-discovery.
 Transformational academic and co-curricular programs, including experiential learning opportunities, self-expression through the arts, and a competitive athletic program, ensure students are challenged both inside and outside the classroom.
 We foster curiosity, compassion, and joy throughout the learning process and graduate young adults who know how to think critically and live with purpose.

 Located near the base of the stunning Wasatch Mountain Range and adjacent to the University of Utah, a world-class research university and medical center, Rowland Hall attracts a diverse community of families.
 The school focuses on recruiting and retaining high-quality employees by offering extensive professional development opportunities, salaries that are competitive with local districts and market rates, and a close-knit, supportive community.